 Nowadays, tattooing isn’t that much of a taboo in Vietnam anymore

 Getting tattoos in Vietnam can be an outlet for presenting one’s statement and emotional support.
-What better ways to forever remember your loved ones, a momentous day, or your life motto than to have it on your body?
-Vietnamese are now more accepting of tattoos, mostly small ones, which are perfect if you want a tattoo of personal meanings.
+What better way to forever remember your loved ones, a momentous day, or your life motto than to have it on your body?
+Vietnamese are now more accepting of tattoos, mostly small ones, which are perfect if you want a tattoo of personal meaning.

 Your new tattoo is basically an open wound, so treat it with utmost care